 She started to describe the first example.
 “I liked this pitch because the writer answered a question I hadn’t even thought about asking,” she said.

-And then she told the audience about.
+And then she told the audience about my article.

 She had no idea I was sitting in the front row until she saw me fist-pump in triumph.
 There was no collusion at work here, pinky swear.

 I’ve been thinking a lot about that panel, not because I’m narcissistic but rather because I’ve been in a pitching rut.
 So I dug the original pitch out of the depths of my Google Docs to see if it really did work as well as my editor’s memory served.

 Why is There So Much Philly Food in Central Florida?